 The LRF is willing to pay a premium price for ACCUs from projects that deliver LRF co-benefits.
 The Investment Panel will consider the value for money of each project proposal with respect to the co-benefits it will deliver, when making investment decisions.
 The Investment Panel will use a range of information sources when determining value for money, including reasonable project and opportunity costs, ecosystem services value, and the known cost of delivering outcomes via other traditional funding mechanisms.

-As part of the LRF’s public reporting, verified co-benefits from all funded projects will be published on the LRF co-benefit register.
-Funded projects can also use the information in the register to engage with the broader market if they wish to sell their uncontracted ACCUs as products from a carbon farming project with verified co-benefits.
+As part of the LRF’s public reporting, verified co-benefits from all funded projects will be published on the LRF Register and statistics from previous Investment Rounds published on the Investment Rounds Report.
+Funded projects can use this information to engage with the broader market if they wish to sell their uncontracted ACCUs as products from a carbon farming project with verified co-benefits.

 Which co-benefits would be suitable for my property?